sylviaOsinaku/static-job-listings/README.md

 ### Continued development

-The new aand featured properties of each project styles show be added and removed dynamically
+The new and featured properties of each project styles show be added and removed dynamically